-- Conduct audits and surveys of healthcare radiation safety programs, including performance testing of medical, mobile, and dental X-ray units, evaluation of patient radiation exposures, and dosimetry programs. - Conduct special investigations, sampling, and provide technical assistance such as indoor air quality assessments of healthcare and other facilities, assist facilities in development of occupational safety and health management plans, etc. - Conduct plan review for institutional facilities such as healthcare, day care and schools. - Assess and analyze available environmental health data for trends used in developing guidance on program priorities.
+- Conducts audits and surveys of healthcare radiation safety programs, including the performance of dental X-ray units, evaluation of patient radiation exposures, Radiology Department's procedures and practices as they pertain to the use of general medical radiography; to include the inspections, maintenance, quality assurance and other efforts to keep radiation exposures as low as reasonably achievable - Conduct special investigations, sampling, and provide technical assistance such as indoor air quality assessments of healthcare and other facilities, assist facilities in development of occupational safety and health management plans, etc.

+- Assist tribes in the development of community injury prevention programs and initiatives, data collection and analysis, implementation of evidence-based interventions, and evaluation of injury prevention initiatives. - Conduct plan review for institutional facilities such as healthcare, day care and schools. - Assess and analyze available environmental health data for trends used in developing guidance on program priorities.
 Track selected environmental health indicators. - Develop and update Area DEHS program administrative and technical guidelines, policies, and templates.
-Develop standard training modules and presentations that can be used Areawide. - Provide required reports to IHS Headquarters. - Supervise and evaluate IHS federal field Environmental Health staff (District).
+Develop standard training modules and presentations that can be used Areawide - Provide required reports to IHS Headquarters. - Supervise and evaluate IHS federal field Environmental Health staff (District).

-CONTACT: Tim Duffy, Director, Division of Environmental Health Services, (218) 444-0503; Email: Tim.Duffy@ihs.gov
+CONTACT: Timothy Duffy, Director, Division of Environmental Health Services, (218) 444-0503; Email: tim.duffy@ihs.gov